lmalla/Project-4/README.md

 ![image](https://user-images.githubusercontent.com/94984006/171275909-f887e116-d748-4962-954b-29d585c69ea3.png)

 A key takeaway from this project is that, just because a model has a seemingly better testing/training or accuracy score it doesn't guarantee it is the best model.
-To determine the best model, you need to test the model, and calculate and analyze the Accuracy, Sensititivty, Percision and F1 score (ASPF) of the model in the context of your needs to determine which is the best model.
+To determine the best model, you need to test the model, and calculate and analyze the Accuracy, Sensititivty, Percision and F1 score (ASPF) of the model in the context of your needs to determine which is truely the best model.

-We've attached a diagram we developed to help understand how to calculate the ASPF for the model in hopes that it may help others understand these calculations and corresponding results better.
+Given the Confusion Matrix can be, confusing, we've attached a diagram we developed to help understand the Confusion Matrix with the intent that it may help others understand these calculations and how they can be used to determine the best model for their needs.

 ![image](https://user-images.githubusercontent.com/94984006/171276785-3b8f327d-6391-4dfc-af06-782b9771a4d2.png)